 Jesus Christ our Lord.

-• Beginning today, April 17th until the 8th of May, every day, except on feast days, the Gospel of each day is taken from the long conversation of Jesus with the disciples during the Last Supper (Jn 13 to 17).
-In these five chapters which describe the farewell of Jesus, the presence of those three threads of which we had spoken before, is perceived, those threads which knit and compose the Gospel of John: the word of Jesus, the word of the community and the word of the Evangelist who writes the last redaction of the Fourth Gospel.
-In these chapters, the three threads are intertwined in such a way that the whole is presented as a unique fabric or cloth of a rare beauty and inspiration, where it is difficult to distinguish what is from one and what is from the other, but where everything is the Word of God for us.
+• Beginning today, every day for several weeks, except on feast days, the Gospel of each day is taken from the long conversation of Jesus with the disciples during the Last Supper (Jn 13 to 17).
+In these five chapters which describe the farewell of Jesus, the presence of those three threads which we had spoken before is seen.
+Those threads knit and compose the Gospel of John: the word of Jesus, the word of the community and the word of the Evangelist who writes the last redaction of the Fourth Gospel.
+In these chapters, the three threads are intertwined in such a way that the whole is presented as a unique fabric or cloth with a rare beauty and inspiration, where it is difficult to distinguish what is from one and what is from the other, but where everything is the Word of God for us.

-• These five chapters present the conversation which Jesus had with his friends, the evening when he was arrested and was put to death.
-It was a friendly conversation, which remained in the memory of the Beloved Disciple.
-Jesus seems to want to prolong to the maximum this last encounter, this moment of great intimacy.
+• These five chapters present the conversation which Jesus had with His friends on the evening when He was arrested and put to death.
+It was a friendly conversation, which remained in the memory of the beloved disciple.
+Jesus seems to want to prolong this last encounter, this moment of great intimacy.
 The same thing happens today.
-There is conversation and conversation.
-There is the superficial conversation which uses words and words and reveals the emptiness of the person.
-And there is the conversation which goes to the depth of the heart and remains in the memory.
-All of us, once in a while, have these moments of friendly living together, which expand the heart and constitute the force in moments of difficulty.
-They help to trust and to overcome fear.
+There is conversation and more conversation.
+There is the superficial conversation which uses many words and reveals the emptiness of the person, and there is the conversation which goes to the depth of the heart and remains in the memory.
+All of us, once in a while, have these moments of friendly living together, which expand the heart and constitute strength in moments of difficulty.
+They help us to trust and to overcome fear.

-• The five verses of today’s Gospel draw two conclusions from the washing of the feet (Jn 13, 1-15).
-They speak (a) of service as the principal characteristic of the followers of Jesus, and (b) of the identity of Jesus, the revelation of the Father.
+• The five verses of today’s Gospel draw two conclusions from the washing of the feet (Jn 13:1-15).
+They speak (a) of service as the principal characteristic of the followers of Jesus, and (b) the identity of Jesus as the revelation of the Father.

-• John 13, 16-17: The servant is not greater than his master.
+• John 13:16-17: The servant is not greater than his master.
 Jesus has just finished washing the feet of the disciples.
 Peter becomes afraid and does not want Jesus to wash his feet.
-“If I do not wash you, you can have no share with me” (Jn 13, 8).
-And it is enough to wash the feet; there is no need to wash the rest (Jn 13, 10).
-The symbolical value of the gesture of the washing of the feet consists in accepting Jesus as Messiah, Servant, who gives himself for others, and to reject a Messiah, glorious king.
-This gift of self, servant of all is the key to understand the gesture of the washing of the feet.
+“If I do not wash you, you can have no share with Me” (Jn 13:8).
+It is enough to wash the feet; there is no need to wash the rest (Jn 13:10).
+The symbolic value of the gesture of the washing of the feet consists in accepting Jesus as Messiah Servant, who gives Himself for others, and to reject a Messiah as glorious king.
+This gift of self, servant of all, is the key to understanding the gesture of the washing of the feet.
 To understand this is the root of the happiness of a person: “Knowing these things, you will be blessed if you put them into practice”.
-But there were some persons, even among the disciples, who did not accept Jesus, Messiah, Servant.
+But there were some people, even among the disciples, who did not accept Jesus in this role.
 They did not want to be the servants of others.
-Probably, they wanted a glorious Messiah, King and Judge, according to the official ideology.
-Jesus says: “I am not speaking about all of you; I know the ones I have chosen; but what Scripture says must be fulfilled: He who shares my table takes advantage of me!”
-John refers to Judas, whose betrayal will be announced immediately after (Jn 13, 21-30).
+They likely wanted a glorious Messiah, king and judge, according to the official ideology.
+Jesus says: “I am not speaking about all of you.
+I know the ones I have chosen. but what Scripture says must be fulfilled: He who shares My table takes advantage of Me!”
+John refers to Judas, whose betrayal will be announced immediately afterward (Jn 13:21-30).

 4) Personal questions

-• Jesus knew how to live together with persons who did not accept him.
-And I?
+• Jesus knew how to live together with people who did not accept Him.
+Do I?

 5) Concluding Prayer